Benjaman Kyle: Media coverage

-Kyle appeared on the Dr. Phil show on the October 16, 2008, episode "Who am I".
-Dr. Phil McGraw paid for Kyle to seek a professional hypnotist in an effort to help him recover lost memories.
+Powell appeared on the Dr. Phil show on the October 16, 2008, episode "Who am I".
+Dr. Phil McGraw paid for Powell to seek a professional hypnotist in an effort to help him recover lost memories.
 He also appeared on local television networks across the country.
-Kyle says he has been met with skepticism about the case.
+Powell says he has been met with skepticism about the case.

-In March 2011, Kyle was the subject of a student documentary from Florida State University's College of Motion Picture Arts by filmmaker John Wikstrom.
+In March 2011, Powell was the subject of a student documentary from Florida State University's College of Motion Picture Arts by filmmaker John Wikstrom.
 The film, entitled Finding Benjaman, was in part a description about his curious circumstances, and in part an appeal to action for local media groups and politicians.
 The film was invited to be shown at the Tribeca Film Festival and at the American Pavilion at the Cannes Film Festival.
-Through the outreach involved with the film, Kent Justice of News4Jax (WJXT) ran a series on Kyle with the help of Florida Senator Mike Weinstein.
-Through Weinstein, and the Florida Department of Highway Safety and Motor Vehicles, Kyle was able to obtain a Legacy Identification Card to supplement the identity card he received when he was in Georgia.
-No new leads were developed by the story, but he was able to find work and housing through the generosity of viewers.
+Through the outreach involved with the film, Kent Justice of News4Jax (WJXT) ran a series on Powell with the help of Florida Senator Mike Weinstein.
+Through Weinstein, and the Florida Department of Highway Safety and Motor Vehicles, Powell obtained a Legacy Identification Card to supplement the identity card he received when he was in Georgia.
+No new leads were developed by the story, but he found work and housing through the generosity of viewers.

-The news of Kyle's identification received widespread coverage, including stories by the Orlando Sentinel, ABC News and New York's Daily News.
+The news of William Powell's identification received widespread coverage, including stories by the Orlando Sentinel, ABC News and New York's Daily News.